 Mike Fink, the film's visual effects supervisor, is equally proud of his work.
 He says his favorite sequences are the ones "that don't look like visual effects shots.
 You don't want the audience to suddenly think they're in a fake place, a different place ...
 The more invisible my work is, the happier I get."

-To learn more about "The Golden Compass" and movie special effects, check out the links on the next page.
+To learn more about "The Golden Compass" and movie special effects, check out the links below.